jpaulm/drawfbp/README.md

 DrawFBP can be executed directly by executing its .jar file.
 You can download it from Maven (search for DrawFBP), or from the latest release in the <a href="https://github.com/jpaulm/drawfbp/releases">DrawFBP Releases</a> directory in GitHub; it can then be executed directly by double-clicking on it.

+DrawFBP has been compiled to run on Java 1.7 (contrary to the comment above!).

 If you wish to run DrawFBP from the command line, position to the folder containing the DrawFBP jar file, and enter

     java -jar drawfbp-x.y.z.jar com.jpmorrsn.graphics.DrawFBP (for v2.12.x and lower)